ranczlab/vestibular_vr_pipeline/ML_SACCADE_CLASSIFICATION_STRATEGY.md

 6. **Data Requirements**: How many annotated saccades do we need for reliable training?
 (Estimate: 100-200 per class minimum)

 7. **Integration Point**: Should ML classification replace rule-based, or run in parallel for comparison?

+**RESOLVED**: Start with rule-based for initial annotation.
+ML replaces rule-based once trained, but rule-based used as fallback for low-confidence ML predictions.